 The thyroid gland is a butterfly-shaped organ in the front of the neck.

-It secretes hormones necessary for normal metabolism and the functioning of the body.
+It secretes the T3 and T4 hormones necessary for normal metabolism and functioning.

-Hypothyroidism is a disease that can affect thyroid function.
+Hypothyroidism is a disease affecting your thyroid that can occur due to:

 Did You Know?